It's time we put community first.

 We need to take intentional, proactive measures to preserve what we value - our people, our diversity, and all the quirky small businesses and things that make this district our home.
 Because the bottom line is a culture is people.
 Not buildings, not amusements, but people.
 And if those people leave, then no matter what the landscape looks like, the culture is dead.
 It can't be old Nashville versus new Nashville.
 We're one Nashville, and we need to consciously work together to make certain that stays true.

 As your councilperson, I will continue to work to

 develop tools to incentivize and support locally-owned small business so they can get established, thrive, and survive

 make sure any incentives offered to private companies have clear and verifiable community benefits, with mechanisms built in to assure that the companies live up to their commitments

 ensure that as we continue to grow, we have local community input and realize a true community benefit, so we don't lose what makes us great

 Changing Nashville's priorities

-If Nashville's budget reflects it's values, what does the city value?
+If a budget is a moral document that reflects values, what does Nashville value?